 Macadamia cauliflower schnitzel & salad

 The schnitzel is one of Australia’s favourite comfort foods, and something you’ll see on pretty much every pub menu.
 Now you can enjoy a delicious schnitty at home, and you don’t even need to use meat.
-This fresh and flavoursome recipe, from nutritionist Jacqueline Alwill, uses cauliflower instead of chicken, and uses nutritious (and tasty) macadamia nuts and quinoa flakes as a coating.
+This fresh and tasty cauliflower schnitzel recipe, from nutritionist Jacqueline Alwill, uses cauliflower instead of chicken.
+It also uses super nutritious (and delicious) macadamia nuts and quinoa flakes as a coating.

 Macadamia cauliflower schnitzel with pine nut ribbon salad